-What’s it all about?
+What was it all about?

-In addition to meeting the immediate and strategic needs of Qfly SIT R&D, this project will also train the next generation of fruit fly and biosecurity researchers for Australia.
-A host of PhD students and Research Fellows are directly involved in the research, working across institutions to carry out each element of their work at the most appropriate institution.
+In addition to meeting the immediate and strategic needs of Qfly SIT R&D, this project trained the next generation of fruit fly and biosecurity researchers for Australia.
+A host of PhD students and Research Fellows were involved in the research, working across the various institutions involved.